pachterlab/kallisto/starting.md

     NM_173860       849     671.903 962     236182
     NR_003084       1640    1462.9  0.00787013      0.887453

 The file is tab delimited so that it can easily parsed.
 It can also be analyzed with the __sleuth__ tool.

  The `run_info.json` file contains a summary of the run, including data on the number targets used for quantification, the number of bootstraps performed, the version of the program used and how it was called.
 You should see this:

     {
             "n_targets": 15,
-            "n_bootstraps": 10000,
+            "n_bootstraps": 100,
             "kallisto_version": "0.42",
             "index_version": 9,
             "start_time": "Sat May  2 15:19:08 2015",
-            "call": "kallisto quant -o tem -i transcripts.idx -b 10000 reads_1.fastq reads_2.fastq"
+            "call": "kallisto quant -i transcripts.idx -o output -b 100 reads_1.fastq.gz reads_2.fastq.gz"
     }

  The h5 file contains the main quantification together with the boostraps in [HDF5 format](https://www.hdfgroup.org/HDF5/whatishdf5.html).
 The reason for this binary format is to compress the large output of runs with many bootstraps.
 The __h5dump__ command in __kallisto__ can be used to convert the file to plain-text.